twoSmallWong/ShipsDetection/README.md

-# ShipsDetection Exploring neural network architectures for locating ships in images
+# ShipsDetection: Exploring neural network architectures for locating ships in images
 ### Executable Files
 For a quick demo, run the Jupyter Notebook `Demo.ipynb`.
 For a full training on the dataset, run the Jupyter Notebook `train.ipynb`.